 where u' and l' are the r.m.s. axial velocity and the longitudinal integral length scale, respectively.
 In the experiments, the turbulence intensity and the integral length scale are measured at a distance of 0.5 mm downstream of the top nozzle.
-The turbulent Reynolds number $Re_t$ is varied by changing the position of the TGP inside the nozzle relative to the start of the nozzle contraction.
+The turbulent Reynolds number Re_t is varied by changing the position of the TGP inside the nozzle relative to the start of the nozzle contraction.
 It is observed in the experiments that the closer the TGP is to the contraction, the higher the intensity of turbulence at the nozzle exit.
-The values of $Re_t$ for the three modes are approximately 650, 1050 and 750, respectively.
+The values of Re_t for the three modes are approximately 650, 1050 and 750, respectively.

 The grid sizes used in the LES/PDF simulations of the non-reactive cases (I/I and I/B modes) and the non-premixed case (F/O mode) are $96 \times 96 \times 32$ and $144 \times 96 \times 32$ in the axial, radial and azimuthal directions, respectively.
 This corresponds to a total number of grid cells of approximately 0.3M and 0.45M; and with 20 particles per cell, a total of approximately 6M and 9M particles are used in the HPDF code for the non-reactive and non-premixed cases, respectively.
-With the above grid sizes, the axial grid spacing $\Delta_z$ obtained in the simulations is approximately 0.13 mm.
-This value is lower than the grid resolution (h = 0.5 mm) used in the large-domain LES in Sec.
-2.1.
+Note that the grids are stretched in both the axial and radial directions such that the grid density is higher near the mid-plane and close to the centerline.
+With the above grid sizes, the minimum axial grid spacing Δ_z and the radial grid spacing Δ_r obtained in the simulations are approximately 0.1 mm and 0.2 mm, respectively (while the maximum values are approximately 0.2 mm and 1 mm in the axial and radial directions, respectively).
+These minimum values of grid spacing are lower than the grid resolution (h = 0.5 mm) used in the large-domain LES in Section 2.1.

 The simulations are run on NICS Kraken and Darter clusters using up to 64 cores.
-The particle code consumes at least ~70% of the total computational time; approximate wall-clock times (per computational cell, per time step) are shown in Table 1.
+The particle code consumes at least \sim 70 % of the total computational time; approximate wall-clock times (per computational cell, per time step) are shown in Table 1.

 In order to reach a statistically-stationary state and to collect statistics, the LES/PDF simulations are advanced for a typical physical time of at least 0.05 s from initial conditions.
-This physical time corresponds to at least 25 flow-through times for all three modes, where one flow-through time is defined as the time taken for a fluid particle to travel the distance d between the two nozzles with the bulk velocity $U{bulk}$ .
-The average time step sizes used are $3 \times 10^{-6}$ , $1 \times 10^{-6}$ and $2 \times 10^{-6}$ s for the I/I, I/B and F/O modes, respectively, which each give a value of under 0.4 for the Courant-Friedrichs-Lewy (CFL) number.
+This physical time corresponds to at least 25 flow-through times for all the three modes, where one flow-through time is defined as the time taken for a fluid particle to travel the distance d between the two nozzles with the bulk velocity U{bulk} .
+The average time step sizes used are 3×10^{-6} , 1×10^{-6} and 2×10^{-6} s for the I/I, I/B and F/O modes, respectively, which each give a value of under 0.4 for the CFL number.